Take a faster, smarter path to AI-driven C/C++ test automation. Discover how >>

 To achieve quality at speed, it’s essential to have unrestrained access to a trustworthy and realistic test environment.
 It’s important to recognize that a complete test environment includes the application under test (AUT) and all of its dependent components such as APIs, third-party services, databases, applications, and other endpoints.

-Service virtualization enables DevTest teams to get access to a complete test environment, including all critical dependent system components, as well as alter the behavior of those dependent components in ways that would be impossible with a staged test environment — enabling you to test earlier, faster, and more completely.
+Service virtualization enables DevTest teams to access a complete test environment with all critical dependent system components.
+At the same time, it allows those dependencies to be placed into specific states or failure conditions that are difficult, risky, or impractical to reproduce using real systems.
+This enables you to test earlier, faster, and more completely.
 It also allows you to isolate different layers of the application for debugging and performance testing.

-With today’s fast-paced iterative development cycles, DevTest teams need early access to a complete test environment in order to:
+With today’s fast-paced iterative development cycles, DevTest teams need early access to a complete test environment so they can:

 Service virtualization can provide access to any dependent component that is missing or constrained in your test environment: 3rd-party services, APIs, databases, mainframes, ESBs, and other components that communicate using common messaging protocols.
 Prime candidates for service virtualization include dependent components that are both: